 Well, marijuana/hemp seeds can be consumed straight off the buds (raw) or cooked, shelled, unshelled, etc., pretty much however you want.
 Some folks even like roasting and adding them to their favourite dessert.
 You don’t need to cook or ‘process’ them in any way to reap all those wonderful nutritional and health benefits.

 But – they can be a lot more enjoyable and satisfying to eat when you get creative and have them in a meal, as opposed to just having them straight up, plain and raw.

-A very popular way of consuming hemp seeds, for instance, is to first roast them and then mix them with a crunchy snack like kale chips.
-Some folks even roast their cannabis seeds and throw them in boiling water along with their favourite spices – a great way to increase the nutritional bang of your choice of tea, by also including cannabis stems and dried leaves as well.
+A very popular way of consuming hemp seeds, for instance, is first to roast them and then mix them with a crunchy snack like kale chips.
+Some folks even roast their cannabis seeds and throw them in boiling water along with their favourite spices – a great way to increase the nutritional bang of your choice of tea by including cannabis stems and dried leaves.